3 Things You Need to Know About HPV

 “If you didn’t get the shot in your teen or preteen years, it’s not too late,” Dr. Gecsi says.

 While it can’t protect against the strains you’ve already been exposed to, it can help prevent future infections.
 And the vaccine is still recommended even if you’ve had an abnormal pap smear or been exposed to HPV in the past, Dr. Gecsi says.

 2. If you have HPV, you might never know it.

-Though an estimated 79 million Americans are currently infected with HPV, most people never develop symptoms.
+Though an estimated 79 million Americans are infected with HPV, most people never develop symptoms.
 An exception to that is the appearance of genital warts, which can show up several weeks or months after the initial exposure.
 HPV can also cause cervical cell changes, which can lead to cancer.
 Doctors test for the presence of these precancerous or cancerous cells on the cervix during your pap smear, Dr. Gecsi says.

 3. There is an HPV test.

 “In screenings for cervical cancer, doctors utilize HPV tests to help determine which people are at high risk for cancer,” she says.

 But it’s not something you need to be checking for all the time.
 Doctors tend to recommend the test if you had an abnormal pap or as part of a cervical exam, if you are over age 30.
 The American Cancer Society recommends women get a pap test every three years, starting at age 21.
 Women ages 30 to 65 have the option of getting a pap test combined with a HPV test every five years, or simply continue getting a pap test every three years.

 To schedule an appointment, call 1-844-283-1033.